cymtrick/lol/_posts/2016-11-15-bypassing-instagram-partners-authentication.md

->Getting access token of instagram partners account through referrer leakage using linkshim
+>Getting code and access token of instagram partners account through referrer leakage using linkshim flaw and instagram oauth

 This issue allowed me to take over the insta partners account code and access_token.